 4. Side milling cutter:

-The diameter of the face milling cutter body usually depends on the length of the workpiece and the available clearance on both sides of the workpiece.
+The diameter of the face milling cutter body typically depends on the length of the workpiece and the available clearance on both sides.

 6. Concave milling cutter: